-At all times above mentioned, Respondent COLE was responsible, as the designated broker/officer of Respondent TOWER, for the supervision and control of the activities conducted on behalf of the corporation by its officers and employees.
-Respondent COLE failed to exercise reasonable supervision and control over the real property listing, sales and purchase activities and the employment activities of Respondent TOWER.
-In particular, Respondent COLE permitted, ratified and/or caused the conduct described in the First, Second, Third, and Fourth Causes of Accusation, above, to occur, and failed to take reasonable steps, including but not limited to preventing the employment of an unlicensed person to act as a real estate salesperson, to implement policies, rules, procedures, and systems to ensure the compliance of Respondent TOWER with the Real Estate Law.
+At all times above mentioned, Respondent COLE was responsible, as the designated broker officer of Respondent TOWER LENDING, for the supervision and control of the activities conducted on behalf of the corporation by its officers and Respondent COLE failed to exercise reasonable employees. supervision and control over the mortgage brokering activities of Respondent TOWER LENDING.
+In particular, Respondent COLE permitted, ratified and/or caused the conduct described in the First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, and Ninth Causes of Actions, above, to occur, and failed to take reasonable steps, including but not limited to the review of loan applications, preventing misrepresentations and false statements on loan applications and occupancy agreements, supervision of employees, and the implementation of policies, rules, procedures, and systems to ensure the compliance of the corporation with the Real Estate Law.

-The above acts and/or omissions of Respondent COLE constitute grounds for suspension or revocation of his real estate broker license under the provisions of Section 10177(h)
+The above acts and/or omissions of Respondent COLE constitute grounds for disciplinary action under the provisions of Section 10177(h) of the Code and/or Section 10159.2 of the Code in conjunction with Section 10177(d) of the Code.